 Types of Data Collected

-Personal Data collected is limited to information necessary to conduct business.
-Personal Data collected includes but is not limited to: name, address, government identification number (i.e., social security number, national identification number, tax payer identification number, passport information, drivers license, date of birth, phone number, email address, Office of Foreign Assets Control (“OFAC”) information, financial information and bank account information.
+Personal Data collected by Dwellworks is limited to information necessary to conduct business.
+Personal Data collected includes but is not limited to: name, address, government identification number (i.e., social security number, national identification number, tax payer identification number, passport information, driver's license), date of birth, phone number, email address, Office of Foreign Assets Control (“OFAC”) information, financial information and bank account information.

 Dwellworks offers individuals the opportunity to opt out of disclosing their Personal Data to a third party or to consent to the use of the information by Dwellworks for a purpose other than which it was originally collected or subsequently authorized.
-For sensitive data (which includes health data and other types of data classified as special categories of personal data under the GDPR), Dwellworks offers individuals the opportunity to affirmatively and explicitly consent to the disclosure of the information to a third party or the use of the information for a purpose other than which it was originally collected or subsequently authorized.
+For sensitive data (which includes health data and other types of data classified as special categories of personal data under the GDPR), Dwellworks offers individuals the opportunity to affirmatively and explicitly consent to the disclosure of the information to a third party or to the use of the information by Dwellworks for a purpose other than which it was originally collected or subsequently authorized.

 Dwellworks takes reasonable steps to protect Personal Data from loss, misuse and unauthorized access, disclosure, alteration and destruction.
-These precautions include but are not limited to password protections for online systems and restricting access to Personal Data to the Human Resources Department (“HR”) for associates or the legal department or their relocation consultant for transferees.
+These precautions include but are not limited to password protections for online systems and restricting access to Personal Data to the legal department or to their relocation consultant for transferees.
 Individuals who have access to Personal Data are aware of their responsibilities to protect the security, confidentiality and integrity of the information.

-Associates and transferees can access their Personal Data and can correct or amend it if it is inaccurate or incomplete.
+Transferees can access their Personal Data and can correct or amend it if it is inaccurate or incomplete.
 Subject to applicable data protection laws, Dwellworks reserves the right to deny or limit access in cases where the burden or cost of providing access would be disproportionate to the risks to the individual’s privacy.
-Any Dwellworks associate or transferee that wants to review or update their Personal Data can do so by contacting HR.
+Any Dwellworks transferee or other individual that wants to review or update their Personal Data can do so by contacting us using the information below.

 Dwellworks will use Personal Data only in ways that are compatible with the purposes for which it was collected or subsequently authorized by the individual.
-Dwellworks will take reasonable steps to ensure that Personal Data is reliable, complete, accurate and current.
-All associates and transferees are asked to inform HR or their consultant respectively immediately in the event of changes in Personal Data.
+Dwellworks will take reasonable steps to ensure that Personal Data is reliable, complete, accurate, and current.
+All transferees or other individuals are asked to inform human resources or their consultant respectively immediately in the event of changes in Personal Data.

 Associates and supply chain partners who violate data privacy rules may be subject to potential civil and/or criminal liability.
 Dwellworks conducts periodic reviews of its privacy practices to verify adherence to this Policy and the Privacy Shield principles.
 This Policy may be updated occasionally to reflect changes to Dwellworks’ privacy practices.

-We will respond to your complaints or inquiries within a reasonable time but in any event, no later than one month after such complaint or inquiry.
+Dwellworks will respond to complaints or inquiries within a reasonable time but in any event, no later than one month after such complaint or inquiry.

-Dwellworks participation in the Privacy Shield applies to all personal data that is received from the European Union, European Economic Area.
+Dwellworks' participation in the Privacy Shield applies to all Personal Data that is received from the European Union, European Economic Area or Switzerland.
 Dwellworks will comply with the Privacy Shield Principles in respect of such personal data.
-Dwellworks also maintains an affirmative commitment to the U.S.-Swiss Safe Harbor Framework and its principles, which will not be affected by our participation in the Privacy Shield.

-Dwellworks’s accountability for personal data that it receives under the Privacy Shield and subsequently transfers to a third party is described in the Privacy Shield Principles.
-In particular, Dwellworks remains responsible and liable under the Privacy Shield Principles if third-party agents that it engages to process the personal data on its behalf do so in a manner inconsistent with the Principles, unless Dwellworks proves that it is not responsible for the event giving rise to the damage.
+Dwellworks’ accountability for Personal Data that it receives under the Privacy Shield and subsequently transfers to a third party is described in the Privacy Shield Principles.
+In particular, Dwellworks remains responsible and liable under the Privacy Shield Principles if third-party agents that it engages to process the Personal Data on its behalf do so in a manner inconsistent with the Privacy Shield Principles, unless Dwellworks proves that it is not responsible for the event giving rise to the damage.